1966 Rose-Mar College of Beauty shooting: Perpetrator

-The gunman, 18-year-old Robert Benjamin Smith (February 10, 1948 – April 21, 2024), was born in Houston, Missouri, and was a resident of neighboring Mesa, and he surrendered without incident to responding police.
+The gunman, 18-year-old Robert Benjamin Smith (February 10, 1948 – April 21, 2024), was born in Houston, Missouri, and was a resident of Mesa, and he surrendered without incident to responding police.
 The two first responding officers to arrive on scene found Smith unarmed.
 After entering the school, Smith told the officers that he "shot some people back there" and told them that he had left the gun he had used in the attack in a sack on a chair.
 Smith was a high school senior at Mesa High School at the time of the attack.

-Smith told police that he was inspired by mass murderers Charles Whitman and Richard Speck who had carried out mass murders earlier the same year.
-Smith told responding police that he sought infamy and wanted to be known and remembered.
-Smith explained that he had hoped to kill ten times as many people as he had.
-Smith told investigators that he had scoped out a high school and another beauty shop as a place to attack and that he had considered returning to Houston and committing a crime at a bank where he knew people.
+Smith told police that he was inspired by mass murderers Charles Whitman and Richard Speck who had carried out mass murders earlier the same year and that he sought infamy and wanted to be known and remembered.
+Smith also said that he had hoped to kill ten times as many people as he had and told investigators that he had scoped out a high school and another beauty shop as a place to attack and that he had considered returning to Houston and committing a crime at a bank where he knew people.
+Smith said in a confession that he had come up with the idea of attacking Rose-Mar College of Beauty about three months before the attack and that he didn't expect there to be children present.

+A psychiatrist who examined Smith after the shooting testified that Smith considered "himself a god, born to rule others".
+A doctor who examined Smith 11 times between March 1967 and Smith's trial testified that Smith had wanted to attack a local girl's dormitory and that Smith "displayed total indifference" about the murders.
+The doctor also said that Smith believed he was picked on in school for being "effeminate", that he was "devoid of feeling for his parents" and once planned to murder his father with a knife, and that Smith had homicidal ideations since he was 13-years-old and felt exhilarated during the attack.
+Another doctor who examined Smith testified that it was "difficult to realize one is talking to a human being" while examining Smith and corroborated the testimony by the first doctor that Smith, saying that Smith told him he had committed the murders "for kicks".
 It was later observed that Smith had become captivated with historical figures such as Napoleon Bonaparte, Julius Caesar, and later Adolf Hitler.
 After the assassination of John F. Kennedy in 1963, Smith also became awe-struck by Kennedy's assassin, Lee Harvey Oswald.

 He was considered to have had mental health issues and worked labor jobs on and off while incarcerated.
 He had been up for parole several times but was denied each time.
 Within his first year of imprisonment, he was disciplined for committing a physical assault while locked up.
 Smith was transferred to Abrazo West Campus hospital in Goodyear where he died on April 21, 2024.